 • Hire gear

 This tour starts from Zermatt and the group will meet there at the hotel.
-You can choose to fly to Zurich or Geneva from where you can easily catch a train to Zermatt.
+You can reach Zermatt easily by train from Zurich or Geneva.

 From the Ayas Refuge we can head to the Castor (4221m) if the conditions allow otherwise we make our way to the Schwarztor Pass and then descend onto the crevasse and seracs filled Schwarztor glacier.
 From the bottom of the glacier we skin up to Monta Rosa hut for the night.

 Our aim today is the Rimpfischhorn (4001m), the “winter summit”.
 We then have a couple of different options for our return to Zermatt, depending on the conditions and the fatigue of the group.
-Comfortable beds and a few beers await us there.
+Comfortable beds and drinks await us there.

-From Zermatt we meet rail connections back to Geneva or Zurich to liaise with your flights home.
+From Zermatt we meet rail connections back to Geneva or Zurich to liaise with your return trips.